American Sniper: Plot

-Guilt compels Kyle to undertake a fourth tour, and Taya tells him she may not be there when he returns.
-Back in Iraq, Kyle is shocked to learn Biggles died in surgery to repair the wounds he sustained.
-Assigned to kill Mustafa, who has been sniping U.S. Army combat engineers building a barricade, Kyle's sniper team is placed on a rooftop inside enemy territory.
-Kyle spots Mustafa and kills him with a risky long-distance shot at 2,100 yd, but this exposes his team's position to numerous armed insurgents.
-In the midst of the gunfight, and low on ammunition, Kyle tearfully calls Taya and tells her he is ready to come home.
-A sandstorm provides cover for a chaotic escape in which Kyle is injured and almost left behind.
+Guilt compels Chris to undertake a fourth tour, and Taya tells him she may not be there when he returns.
+Back in Iraq, Chris is shocked to learn Biggles died in surgery to repair the wounds he sustained.
+Assigned to kill Mustafa, who has been sniping U.S. Army combat engineers building a barricade, Chris's sniper team is placed on a rooftop inside enemy territory.

+Chris spots Mustafa and takes him out with a risky long-distance shot at 2,100 yd, but this exposes his team's position to numerous armed insurgents.
+Amid the gunfight and low on ammunition, Chris tearfully calls Taya and tells her he is ready to come home.
+A sandstorm provides concealment for a chaotic escape in which he is injured and almost left behind.

-After Kyle gets back, on edge and unable to adjust fully to civilian life, he is asked by a Veterans Affairs psychiatrist if he is haunted by all the things he did in war.
-When he replies it is "all the guys [he] couldn't save" that haunt him, the psychiatrist encourages him to help severely wounded veterans in the VA hospital.
-After that, Kyle gradually begins to adjust to home life.
+After Chris gets back stateside, on edge and unable to adjust fully to civilian life, a Veterans Affairs psychiatrist asks if he is haunted by all the things he did in war.
+When he replies that "all the guys [he] couldn't save" haunt him, the psychiatrist encourages him to help severely wounded veterans in the VA hospital.
+After that, Chris gradually begins to adjust to home life.

-Years later, on February 2, 2013, Kyle says goodbye to his wife and family as he leaves in good spirits to spend time with Eddie Ray Routh, a veteran suffering from PTSD at a shooting range.
-An on-screen subtitle reveals that Kyle was killed that day by Routh, followed by archive footage of crowds standing along the highway for his funeral procession.
+Years later, on February 2, 2013, Chris says goodbye to his wife and family as he leaves in good spirits to spend time with Eddie Ray Routh, a veteran suffering from PTSD, at a shooting range.
+An on-screen subtitle reveals that Chris was killed that day by Routh, followed by archive footage of crowds standing along the highway for his funeral procession.
 More are shown attending his memorial service.